kpowerinfinity/linkedin-network-analyzer/README.md

 1. **Export your LinkedIn data**
    - Go to LinkedIn > Settings & Privacy > Get a copy of your data
    - Select "Connections" and "Messages"
-   - Download and extract the CSV files
+   - Download and extract the CSV files.
+You will need Connections, Messages and Profile CSV files for this utility

 2. **Configure the analyzer**
    ```yaml